Get App

-Today at InstaAstro’s blog, we’ll talk about Puranas.
-The Puranas are also called Ashtadasha MahaPuranas.
-This means 18 significant manuscripts, as we have 18 total Puranas in Hinduism.
-These Puranas are mentioned in the form of 4 lacs granthas, where each grantha consists of 32 syllables.
+The Puranas, also called Ashtadasha MahaPurana, are significant manuscripts that preach life values.
+There are 18 total Puranas in Hinduism.
+These Purana names are mentioned in the form of 4 lacs granthas, where each grantha consists of 32 syllables, teaching us the way of a fruitful living.

-Otherwise, earlier pandits or priests used to hold a mandapa outside the temple area where people used to gather to listen to the preaching of the Vedas.
-But what is the meaning of the word “Purana”?
 The word Purana means “Puran-Navam-Bhavti” in Sanskrit.
-It means “that through which old become new”.
-So, Puranas are ancient entities, but it is designed to suit the modern language or today’s human needs.
+It means “through which old becomes new”.
+So, Puranas are ancient entities, but are designed to suit the modern language or today’s human needs.

 1. Brahma Purana

-Brahma Purana is an auspicious Purana.
-The Guna it comes under is Sattva.
+Brahma Purana is an auspicious Purana belonging to Sattva Guna.
 It has a fine description of geography, mythology, cosmology and Universal Law, the Dharma.
-Moreover, with the deep research on holy rivers and cities around, this Purana contains 138 chapters.
+Moreover, with the deep research on holy rivers and cities around, this Purana contains 138 chapters and 10,000 shlokas.

 2. Padma Purana

 Padma Purana mentions the birth of Brahma and teaches us his virtues.
-Moreover, it belongs to the Sattva Guna.
+Hence, it belongs to the Sattva Guna.
 It includes five chapters and 55000 shlokas.
-It also talks about the creation of the universe and significance of months.
+It also talks about the creation of the universe and the significance of months.

 3. Vishnu Purana

 Vishnu Purana teaches us lessons from the mythologies of God Vishnu.
-Moreover, in this Purana, Sage Parashara is the narrator where he talks with his student Rishi Maitreya.
-This conversation has many important lessons.
+In this Purana, Sage Parashara is the narrator, and he talks with his student Rishi Maitreya.
+These conversations have many important lessons and are explained through 10,000 shlokas.

 4. Vayu Purana

 You will find mentions of great rishis, asuras, Lord Surya, Lords and ancient kings in the Vayu Purana.
-Also, it comes under Sattva Guna.
-Some scholars also believe to be Shiva Purana.
+Also, it comes under Sattva Guna, containing 11,000 shlokas.
+Some scholars also believe it to be the Shiva Purana.

 5. Bhagavata Purana

-Bhagvata Purana has all the virtues of all the Puranas put together.
-It comes under Sattva Guna.
-Spread over 12 chapters in 18000 shlokas; it preaches the importance of spirituality.
-Through the stories of Lord Vishnu and portions of Mahabharata, it motivates you to believe in divine power.
+Bhagvata Purana has the virtues of all the Puranas put together.
+This Sattva Guna Puran is spread over 12 chapters in 18000 shlokas, preaching the importance of spirituality.
+Through the stories of Lord Vishnu and portions of the Mahabharata, it motivates you to believe in divine power.

 6. Narada Purana

-Naradiya or Narada Puranas mentions learnings of Lord Narad Muni and various Vishnu Bhakti topics.
-Therfore, it falls under the Sattva Guna.
-With two chapters and 25000 shlokas, it is believed to be the first purana ever written.
+One of the 18 Puranas in Hinduism, Naradiya or Narada Purana mentions the teachings of Lord Narad Muni and various Vishnu Bhakti topics.
+Therefore, it’s a Sattva Guna Purana.
+With two chapters and 25000 shlokas, it is believed to be the first Purana ever written.

 7. Markandeya Purana

-Markandeya Puarana mentions stories.
-It starts with the story of four birds who teaches the rights and the wrongs.
-This Purana belongs to the Rajas Guna.
+Markandeya Puarana is a Rajas Guna Purana that mentions various stories with a lesson attached to each.
+In this Puran, the first chapter starts with the story of four birds who teach the rights and the wrongs.
 It has 137 chapters and 9000 shlokas.

 8. Agni Purana

 Agni Purana praises Agni, a form of Lord Vishnu.
 It talks about Lakshana Shastra, or the figures of speech.
-It includes information related to literature, poetry, Navarasa and medicine.
-Spread over 383 chapters in the form of 15000 shlokas; it has verses related to Ramayana and Mahabharata.
+It also includes information related to literature, poetry, Navarasa and medicine.
+Spread over 383 chapters in the form of 15000 shlokas, it has verses related to Ramayana and Mahabharata.

 9. Bhavishya Purana